vpenso/mesos-example/README.md

 Dominant Resource Fairness (DRF) Algorithm (concurrent pessimistic)

+* Min-max fairness algorithm maximizes the minimum resources allocated to a user (1/Nth to each)
+* DRF generalizes the min-max algorithm for multiple resources
 * A dominant resource is the resource a user has biggest share of
 * The dominant share is the fraction of the dominant resource a user has allocated
 * **Schedules tasks to the user with smallest dominant share**

-High-available master node, requires [zookeeper][19] (consensus service)

-* If the master is unavailable
-  - Existing tasks continue execution
-  - New resources can not be allocated
-* Use multiple Mesos masters:
-  - **Leader**, active master
-  - Backup masters in case of failure
-  - Master **election** with zookeeper

 ## Ecosystem